Research makes this car pure Gold

 some big issues and the body fit process will soon begin.
 I have been collecting parts for a while and just a few things remain to tidy up.

-One of the question I have always had revolved around some of the fiberglass on this unique car.
+One of the questions I have always had revolved around some of the fiberglass on this unique car.
 Several pieces of the fiberglass do not appear to be original injection molded parts.

 This question has been resolved after some very extensive discussions on the SAAC forum (www.saacforum.com) and observations of some very early built cars.